From the Director:

 Dear Humanities and Arts Faculty,

-It gives me great pleasure to announce the winners of this year’s faculty fellowship competition.
-They were selected by a panel of external reviewers from 29 applicants.
-The reviewers were unanimous in their praise for the high quality of the applications.
+It gives me great pleasure to announce the winners of the 2014-15 faculty fellowship competition.
+Awardees were selected by a panel of external reviewers from 34 applicants.
+The reviewers were unanimous in their praise for the high quality of applications.
 I very much hope that those of you who were not successful this year will consider applying again next year.